gatling/gatling/src/sphinx/http/sse.rst

 Server sent event support uses the same parameter as the HttpProtocol:

-``baseURL(url: String)``: serves as root that will be prepended to all relative server sent event urls
+``baseUrl(url: String)``: serves as root that will be prepended to all relative server sent event urls

-``baseURLs(urls: String*)``: serves as round-robin roots that will be prepended to all relative server sent event urls
+``baseUrls(urls: String*)``: serves as round-robin roots that will be prepended to all relative server sent event urls

 Example
 =======